TradingAppStoreAdmin/TradingAppStoreExamples-MultiChartsDotNet/README.md

 ### Target Platform:
 Choose MultiChartsDotNet

-### NinjaTrader Username
+### MultiCharts.Net Username
-Enter your MultiCharts .NET Username.
+Enter your MultiCharts.NET Username.
 This value will be embedded into the license so that you can check it at runtime whenever you access our DLL.

 ### SKU:
 Unique self-created product identifier that you will use in your script while accessing the DLL.